kbeckmann/game-and-watch-retro-go/README.md

 - Do you have any changed files, even if you didn't intentionally change them?
 Please run `git reset --hard` to ensure an unchanged state.
 - Did you pull but forgot to update the submodule?
 Run `git submodule update --init --recursive` to ensure that the submodules are in sync.
-- Always run `make clean` before building something new.
-The makefile should handle incremental builds, but please do this first before reporting issues.
+- Run `make clean` and then build again.
+The makefile should handle incremental builds, but please try this first before reporting issues.
-- If you have limited resources, remove the `-j$(nproc)` flag from the `make` command, i.e. run `make flash`.
+- If you have limited resources on your computer, remove the `-j$(nproc)` flag from the `make` command, i.e. run `make flash`.
 - It is still not working?
 Try the classic trouble shooting methods: Disconnect power to your debugger and G&W and connect again.
 Try programming the [Base](https://github.com/ghidraninja/game-and-watch-base) project first to ensure you can actually program your device.
 - Still not working?
 Ok, head over to #support on the discord and let's see what's going on.